SHANNON RAE FINCKE

 14x11 Inches

 The act of making is a dialogue between myself and the materials to create a bond between the image, color and spatial relationships, media, surface, and scale—be it intimate or encompassing.
 I have always found it meaningful to focus on the materiality of paint and surfaces in my exploration of emotional and psychological intensity.
-I create organic shifts between subject and environment—dissolving figurative elements into near abstraction to emphasize the ephemerality of memory, time, and our conceptions of who we are, what has happened, and what might happen next within the fluctuating surfaces.
-I work on a piece until the imagery contrasts and connects with evolving, uncertain environments and surface qualities—until the composition feels alive in its tension, unity and meaning.
-I make art about what fascinates me, and I can be intrigued and frightened by what the art reveals in itself as I search to uncover the inner workings of my subjects as well as myself.
-Upon the birth of my third daughter coinciding with the pandemic, exactly a century after my grandfather was born during the Great Influenza, my focus went inward toward the interconnectivity within my immediate family as well as ancestral lineage.
-I am currently working on multiple series of figurative paintings based on identity, motherhood, familial relationships, and how we are intertwined with and influenced by our intergenerational family history and the profound events that shaped our predecessors.
-I follow the path of the work to determine how rendered it all will become—the images varying in their clarity or ambiguity, like the fragile moments in time, and constant and inevitable change, reflected in the fluctuating surface.
+I create organic shifts between subject and environment—dissolving figurative elements into varying degrees of abstraction to emphasize the ephemerality of memory, time, and our conceptions of who we are, what has happened, and what might happen next within the fluctuating surfaces.
+I work on a painting until the imagery contrasts and connects with evolving, uncertain environments and surface qualities—until the composition feels alive in its tension, unity and meaning.
+I make art about what fascinates me, and I can be intrigued and surprised by what the art reveals in itself as I search to uncover the inner workings of my subjects as well as myself.

 Exhibitions: